Sigafoos/wobbotfet/v2/README.md

 # Wobbotfet!
 A Discord bot for reporting the PVP IVs of a Pokemon in Pokemon Go.

-**Note**!
-This documentation is for the original v1 bot.
-For v2, which adds more commands and has a different syntax, see the v2 directory's README.

 ## Usage
 To add wobbotfet: https://discordapp.com/oauth2/authorize?client_id=584875596484444175&scope=bot&permissions=2048